zadli/MTProxy/README.md

 # MTProxy
 Simple MT-Proto proxy

+## Install

+Refer to [blog post](https://www.getpagespeed.com/server-setup/mtproxy) on how to quickly install and run MTProxy on your server.

 ## Building
 Install dependencies, you would need common set of tools for building from source, and development packages for `openssl` and `zlib`.